-Dual instruction time.
-Flight time during which a person is receiving flight instruction from a properly authorized pilot on board the aircraft.
+Dual instruction time1.
+Flight time during which a person is receiving flight instruction from a properly authorized pilot on board the aircraft, or from a properly authorized remote pilot using the remote pilot station during a remotely piloted aircraft flight.